Why do most persons go into psychotherapy? Well, there

 So remember why

-a person goes into psychotherapy: to experience a sense of genuine recognition
+someone goes into psychotherapy: to experience a sense of genuine recognition

 so as to overcome the lack that disturbs current social functioning.
 Once

-all the manipulation, game-playing, and dishonesty that characterize a
+all the manipulation, game-playing,

 can enter into an honest life of true love for